Purees? Finger foods? What do we start with?

 Iron and zinc

-Your baby has iron and zinc stores from birth which last till about 6 months.
-They start to reduce over the following 6 months so you will need to start offering foods that contain iron, such as red meat.
+These stores start to reduce over the next 6 months, so you will need to start offering foods that contain iron, such as lean red meat, poultry, eggs, legumes, tofu and nuts.
 Although your baby can't chew into a piece of meat, they will get valuable iron and zinc just by sucking the juices.

 Drinks

-Before 12 months, babies will still be having breastfeeds so they may not need extra drinks.
+A baby who is still having breastfeeds may not need extra drinks.
 However, at mealtimes you may also want to begin to offer other drinks.
 Cooled boiled tap water is the best.

 You can experiment with different types of cups to see what your baby prefers:

-Cows' milk should not be given as a drink until your baby is over 12 months of age.
+Australian guidelines recommend not giving cows' milk as a drink until your baby is over 12 months of age.
 However, from 6 months, you can offer dairy foods in small quantities as part of your baby's diet, for example yoghurt, cheese or milk mixed with other solid foods.

 Getting from puree to finger foods